blueorionn/portswigger-websecurity-academy-labs/15_Cross-site-scripting-XSS/02_Stored-XSS-into-HTML-context-with-nothing-encoded/README.md

 ## Analysis

 As usual, the initial step is to understand how the vulnerable application works and gather information about the target system.
-The application also serves as a collection of blog posts, but unlike the previous one, this application doesn't have a search bar.
+This application also serves as a collection of blog posts, but unlike the previous one, this application doesn't have a search bar.

 Let's take a look at the posts itself.
 The post has a thumbnail (which is loaded from the `/image` directory), author, date of the post, and content.
 It also has a comment section.